Halal Certification

 A misconception of halal ....

-Shortcuts regarding the Hallal production are to be banished.
+Shortcuts should be avoided when it comes to Halal production.
 Here is a non-exhaustive list of pitfalls to avoid:

 To stamp a product “Halal” by using an exotic packaging (images representing the Arab-Islamic culture, …), without any guarantee of Halal traceability.